 One of the great benefits of receiving cancer care at an academic health center is that our clinician-scientists participate in cutting-edge research.
 In addition to multi-institutional clinical trial groups, the Radiation Oncology Department is involved in in-house protocols (sets of instructions for treatment, or treatment plans) that are used at the University of Florida.
 Some involve only the Radiation Oncology Department; many others represent joint effort by two or more departments.
 Most of these protocols are considered “standard of care”, but some are investigational.

-UF Radiation Oncology has over 70 Outcome and Clinical Trials Open
+Open UF Radiation Oncology Outcome and Clinical Trials

 - Every patient treated in Gainesville is able to participate in the RADTRAC outcomes tracking protocol.
 RADTRAC includes over 55,000 treatments dating to the 1960s.